informatici/openhospital-api/README.md

 [![Java CI with Maven](https://github.com/informatici/openhospital-api/workflows/Java%20CI%20with%20Maven/badge.svg)](https://github.com/informatici/openhospital-api/actions?query=workflow%3A%22Java+CI+with+Maven%22)

-This is the API project of [Open Hospital][openhospital]: it exposes a REST API of the business logic implemented in the [openhospital-core project][core].
+This is the API project of [Open Hospital][openhospital]: it exposes a REST API of the business logic implemented in the [openhospital-core project](https://github.com/informatici/openhospital-core).

 ## How to build [WIP]

 For the moment, to build this project you should

- 1. fetch and build the [core] project
+ 1. fetch and build the [core](https://github.com/informatici/openhospital-core) project

         git clone https://github.com/informatici/openhospital-core.git
         cd openhospital-core